paulo-inay/elemag_sim/README.md

 * Script for checking and installing requirements (currently libpng, will probably use other libs in the future)
 * Minimize memory usage (execute one step of the algorithm at a time)
 * Create videos with FFMPEG
+* Implement more boundary conditions (currently the boundaries reflect the electromagnetic wave)
 * Optimize performance
 * Other simulations (1D, 3D, other CEM algorithms and visualizations)